 8. To assign an action, drag one of the tiles to the ‘Do the following’ section.
 Once you are done specifying the action, click Save.

-To Set Up Direct Association from the ZEN32 Scene Controller Device Menu:
+Programming Direct Association From the ZEN32 Scene Controller Device Menu

 1. If not on the Home Menu already, from the sidebar navigation menu of the Z-Box web interface, click on the house icon > hover over the device icon for which you want to create a scene, then click on the setting gear icon.